-In March 2009, the Joint Reform Team issued an Enterprise IT Strategy, but the PAC's own February 2014 120-day review found that this strategy stopped short of actions needed to develop enterprise-wide IT capabilities to modernize, integrate, and automate agency capabilities and retire legacy systems.
-It further stated that absent a strategy for integrated IT capabilities, agencies created disparate tools designed only to meet their specific requirements and recommended the development and execution of an enterprise reform IT strategy to ensure interoperability and improved sharing of relevant information.
-We compared the PAC's 2016 Enterprise IT Strategy against leading practices for comprehensive and effective IT strategies and found that it generally aligns with such practices.
-For example, it contains results-oriented goals and strategies for agencies to achieve desired results, and describes interdependencies within and across projects.
+specific requirements and recommended the development and execution of an enterprise reform IT strategy to ensure interoperability and improved sharing of relevant information.
+We compared the PAC's 2016 Enterprise IT Strategy against leading practices for comprehensive and effective IT strategies and found that it generally aligns with such practices.46 For example, it contains results-oriented goals and strategies for agencies to achieve desired results, and describes interdependencies within and across projects.

 In addition to these four key areas, PAC members noted additional progress in reforming the personnel security clearance process.
 Specifically, ODNI officials highlighted the development of seven Security Executive Agent Directives, five of which have been issued as of August 2017, related to the use of polygraphs and social media in the investigative process, among other things.
-For example, in December 2016, the Director of National Intelligence issued Security Executive Agent Directive 4, National Security Adjudicative Guidelines.
-Effective in
+For example, in December 2016, the Director of National Intelligence issued Security Executive Agent Directive 4, National Security Adjudicative Guidelines.47 Effective in June 2017, the directive is meant to establish the single, common adjudicative criteria for all covered individuals who require initial or continued eligibility for access to classified information or eligibility to hold a sensitive position.
+DOD officials stated that having standardized adjudicative criteria such as these guidelines constitutes an important step in helping to ensure reciprocity.
+Additionally, a senior PAC Program Management Office official noted that the PAC has designated eight executive branch-wide IT shared service capabilities, such as the electronic adjudication of certain background investigations and a new electronic questionnaire for national security positions.
+According to this official, the latter two shared services are expected to be rolled out in